 So even your bought curriculum doesn’t determine how you should teach or the pace at which your children should learn.
 When you or your child become stressed and anxious, just stop, breathe and realign your goals and expectations with the Lord.

 Don’t compare yourself, your kids or your journey with others.
-It doesn’t matter if your homeschooling or your children are different to everyone else.
+It doesn’t matter if your homeschooling or your children are different from everyone else.
 Ignore those piercing questions and keep your eyes on what the Lord has shown you and you will maintain His grace to continue.
 When someone’s comment or advice makes you feel ill and ashamed, it is not from Him.
 Quietly withdraw and affirm yourself in His promises.

 I believe that grace ‘to be’ and ‘to change’ is extremely important.
 Even as babies, I never boxed my kids in with statements.
-I would say, “So pink is your favourite color at the moment …” or “You really don’t like broccoli today …” so that they knew they could change their minds and find alternatives.
+I would say, “So pink is your favourite colour at the moment …” or “You really don’t like broccoli today …” so that they knew they could change their minds and find alternatives.

 Allow your children the freedom to dress up when they are small.
 Encourage them to express themselves, to have opinions and insights.
 Ask them what they think and feel and reflect it back to them so that they know you have seen and heard them.
 This is vital and will cultivate the greatest gift a parent can give a child – the strong sense of who they are.